Tower and office: from modernist theory to contemporary practice

 At the same time, the war was the source of powerful new structural models and construction methods.

-The authors examine the ways these technologies have been inflected over the last half century by more subjective and integrated processes of spatial organization.
 In the first part of the book, Abalos and Herreros focus on the work of Le Corbusier, revealing the degree of complexity achieved in his interpretation of the modern skyscraper.

 In the second part, they look at the intersection of technical and cultural determinants in the design of high-rise structures since World War II.